API Reference

 API contract for plus and cross polarization waveforms.

 PlusCrossWaveform contains the plus and cross polarization waveforms.
-The entries array has shape (n_batches, 1, 1, 2, *grid_like) where the features dimension of size 2 corresponds to the plus (the 0 component) and cross (the 1 component) polarizations.
+The method get_kernel returns an array of shape (n_batches, 2, 1, 1, *grid_like) where the channel dimension of size 2 corresponds to the plus (the 0 component) and cross (the 1 component) polarizations.

 __getitem__(key: str) Representation